- * Gorey

 has a distant view,

-stamp, and Bing has a satellite view.
+stamp, but it is not seen in Google's satellite view.
 The lighthouse was formerly painted white; the color was

 apparently changed when the original lantern was removed, sometime